Providing the best start to education

 Ensure a culture of mastery within the curriculum for all year groups by all teachers.

-Develop consistent use of Mastery in all year groups.
+Continue to develop consistent use of Mastery in all year groups.

 Online CPD from White Rose and NCTEM utilised through the year.